 case to play out in the courts.

-notes that the insurance industry is working on a framework for automated
+The insurance industry is also working on a framework for automated

 Many are looking to the United Kingdom for guidance.

 It’s the first country to introduce draft legislation on liability for

 autonomous vehicles — proposing a single-policy model covering drivers when a car is